C.F. Hathaway Company: History

 Shirt Factory for more than one hundred years.
 On June 1, 1853, ground was broken for the shirt factory, and it was in full operation by the end of October.
-Employees worked 60 hours per week, from 7 A.M. to 6 P.M., six days a week, with an hour off at noon.
+Employees worked 60 hours per week, from 7 a.m. to 6 p.m., six days a week, with an hour off at noon.
 It later made uniform shirts for Union soldiers during the American Civil War.

 Hathaway is most famous for its "man with an eye patch" advertising campaign created by Ogilvy & Mather in 1951.
 Inspired by a picture of public servant Lewis Douglas, who had lost an eye in a fishing accident, David Ogilvy recruited Baron George Wrangell, a Russian aristocrat with 20/20 vision, to appear in the ads.
 The campaign portrayed the "Hathaway man" as sophisticated and elegant, with a lifetime of interesting experiences.
 The campaign was selected by Advertising Age as #22 on its list of the greatest ad campaigns of the 20th century.
-The "Hathaway man" reappeared in a 1993 sketch on Saturday Night Live, played by Phil Hartman sans moustache.
-The Hathaway man works to get a discouraged hand model who lost part of a finger in a car accident back into modeling.

 C. F. Hathaway Company closed its Maine factory in 2002, making it the second to last major American shirt company to produce shirts in the United States.
 Only Gitman Bros in northeast Pennsylvania continued at that time.

+In popular culture

+The "Hathaway man" appeared in a 1993 sketch on Saturday Night Live, played by Phil Hartman.